Why you should incorporate your yacht

 If you’re a regular reader of this blog, you have probably come to understand that there are numerous benefits of incorporating your business.
 It offers you and your partners certain legal protections and gives your company additional credibility amongst consumers and the government.

 Unfortunately, many boat owners think that simple insurance is enough to shield them from liability.
-This is, in most cases, not true, because insurance coverage tends to have fine print that shows it's not as comprehensive as purchasers think.
-There is too much risk involved in holding only insurance and expecting it to protect you and your assets fully.
-It's better to support insurance policies by incorporating, thus adding another layer of protection.
+However, in most cases insurance coverage tends to have fine print that shows it’s not as comprehensive as purchasers think.
+There is too much risk involved in holding only insurance and expecting it to fully protect you and your assets.
+It’s better to support insurance policies by incorporating, thus adding another layer of protection.

-If you own a yacht or a boat you should seriously consider incorporating by enlisting the services of an experienced incorporation services provider.
-If you live outside of the state you may also want to work with a registered agent service to ensure that all important documents regarding your yacht are forwarded to you and can be responded to quickly.
+If you own a yacht or a boat you should seriously consider incorporating.
+Enlisting the services of an experienced incorporation services provider is a good place to start.
+If you live outside of the state you may want to work with a registered agent service.
+A registered agent will receive all important documents regarding your yacht and promptly forward them to you.